tmilak/ha-beurer/README.md

 ```

 ## Credits
-This integration will not be possible without the awesome work of reverse engineering and documenting the Beurer BLE protocol [here](https://github.com/madhead/saberlight/blob/master/protocols/Beurer/protocol.md).
+This integration will is a fork of [sysofwan ha-triones integration](https://github.com/sysofwan/ha-triones), whose framework I used for this Beurer integration